TechnicalPursuit/TIBET/README.md

     cd {path}     // or your platform's equivalent for 'cd' npm start

-Open the application's boot page (index.html) in a modern web browser:
+Open your application's home page (index.html) in a modern web browser:

     http://127.0.0.1:3000/index.html

 Congratulations.
 You're running a new TIBET application with the TIBET development environment ready to support any changes you wish to make.

+Read over the various sources of [documentation](#documentation) to learn more.

 # Servers

-You can couple TIBET with any HTTP or WebDAV server...or with no server.
+You can couple TIBET with any HTTP-accessible server...or with no server.

 TIBET can boot directly from the file system, localStorage, or IndexedDB.
-Or you can pair TIBET with Apache, CouchDB, Node.js, Rails3 or any other server process you can access via HTTP or WebDAV.
+Or you can pair TIBET with Apache, CouchDB, Node.js, Rails3 or any other server process you can access via HTTP.

 Built-in server templates in TIBET's `dna` directory can be listed using: